 What It Can Tell You

 As in all things accounting, interpreting your working capital ratio isn’t black and white.
 It all depends on your industry, growth phase or even the impact of seasonality.
 For example, if you just make some big purchases or hires to service a contract with a big new client, then your ratio will fluctuate as your assets increase.

 How Much Should I Worry About My Working Capital Ratio?

-As you can see, working cap ratios and what they tell you can vary from company to company, by industry, and seasonality.
+As you can see, working capital ratios and what they tell you can vary from company to company, by industry and seasonality.
 But don’t ignore your ratio.
 Get to know it.
 Learning how to get working capital is important.